slyyy81/assignment/README.md

 ### main.tf

-'main.tf' defines the providers (Portainer and Pi-Hole), and creates the ressources: one pPortainer stack for the subnet router container, one Portainer stack for the NGINX container, and a DNS entry in Pi-hole.
+'main.tf' defines the providers (Portainer and Pi-hole), and creates the ressources: one Portainer stack for the subnet router container, one Portainer stack for the NGINX container, and a DNS entry in Pi-hole.

 ### Run